 Want to Help in Some Other Way?

 Befriending isn't for everyone, but there are lots of other ways to help Samaritans accomplish our mission.
 We are always looking for committed volunteers to help out on events, assist with administrative tasks, or contribute in other ways.
 Coming to a Volunteer Orientation is still a great way to get to know us, and for us to get to know you.
-Call us today at 617 536 2460 or 508 872 1780 or follow the links above and we'll get you started.
+Call us today at 617 536 2460 or follow the links above and we'll get you started.
 And thanks!